The Office (British TV series): Film

 The Brent character also featured in the 2016 film David Brent: Life on the Road, this time with the contributions of Gervais but not Merchant.

 Other media

 In 2004, Microsoft UK commissioned two 20-minute corporate videos, entitled "The Office Values" and "Realising Potential", featuring David Brent being interviewed by Jeff (played by Stephen Merchant), a Microsoft employee who becomes increasingly exasperated by Brent's antics.
 Brent is obviously resentful of the company's success.
 He believes he has what it takes to become the next managing director of Microsoft and continually drops hints to that effect.
 While not on general release, the videos emerged on the Internet in 2006.
 The clips also appeared on certain peer-to-peer networks.
 Microsoft was unhappy with the leak, stating that the videos "were never intended to be viewed by the public".
-During the first video, Brent plays the guitar, the lyrics exasperating his ideas in opposition to Microsoft and technology.
+During the first video, Brent plays the guitar, the lyrics advocating his ideas in opposition to Microsoft and technology.